MicrosoftDocs/Hololens/hololens/hololens2-maintenance.md

 # HoloLens 2 cleaning FAQ

 > [!IMPORTANT]
 > Microsoft cannot make a determination of the effectiveness of any given disinfectant product in fighting pathogens such as COVID-19.
 Please refer to your local public health authority's guidance about how to stay safe from potential infection.

+## HoloLens 2 use and care

+<iframe src="https://channel9.msdn.com/Shows/Docs-Mixed-Reality/HoloLens-2-Use-and-Care/player" width="960" height="540" allowFullScreen frameBorder="0" title="HoloLens 2 Use and Care - Microsoft Channel 9 Video"></iframe>

 ## What are the general cleaning instructions for HoloLens 2 devices?